- Information for:

 The Harbert College of Business programs have been running for over 15 years, and the directors and partners have experience designing and delivering successful programs.
 It would be normally be unlikely that a program is canceled.

 In light of COVID-19, the Harbert College of Business and Auburn University are monitoring the safety of study abroad programs.
-In the event that the program is cancelled, we will immediately update you.
+In the event that the program is canceled, we will immediately update you.

-The Business Consulting Internship and Business Minor Study Abroad programs are covered by trip cancellation insurance to provide financial security in the event of a natural disaster or some other unforeseen problem requires canceling a program after fees have been paid.
+The Business Core Fast Track and Complete Business Minor Abroad programs are covered by trip cancellation insurance to provide financial security in the event of a natural disaster or some other unforeseen problem requires canceling a program after fees have been paid.

-In addition, the fees include emergency evacuation in the event we need to remove the group from a location after the program begins.For the AU Business Exchange Program, while cancellation is highly unlikely, you may contact Daniel Butler, the AU Business Exchange Director, for more information.
+In addition, the fees include emergency evacuation in the event we need to remove the group from a location after the program begins.For more information contact firstname.lastname@example.org.

-The 2020 Business Consulting Internship and Business Minor Study Abroad programs include a week of Summer Break in the middle of the program (June 20–28 and June 13– 21 respectively).
+The Business Core Fast Track and Complete Business Minor Abroad programs include a week of Summer Break in the middle of the program (June 25 late afternoon–July 4).
 Students are free to travel during this period, so we encourage them to plan family or friend visits during this period.

-Students generally have weekends free during the program (other than group tour dates which will be announced during the Fall semester), but should keep in mind that during the week coursework is intensive and often requires afternoon and evening work.
+Students generally have weekends free during the program (other than group tour dates which will be announced in the late Fall or beginning of Spring semester) but should keep in mind that during the week coursework is intensive and often requires afternoon and evening work.
 We recommend students plan family/friend visits during the break to avoid any conflicts.

 Note: housing rules forbid overnight guests in the student lodging, so any visitors will need to secure their own lodging.
 This applies to the summer break as well.

-Stage 2 of the process requires the student to formally apply and register with the AU Study Abroad office.
-Students must have a minimum GPA of 2.25 and be in good standing with the registrar’s office to study abroad, though GPA requirements are often considerably higher for the consulting internship programs.
+The application process requires students to apply and register with the AU Study Abroad office.
+Students must meet the academic requirements for the program and be in good standing with the registrar’s office to study abroad.

 We're here to help you go far!